Multilingual WordPress website showing content translated into multiple languages

 A second mistake is using automatic translation without review.
 Machine translation through DeepL or Google Translate is useful for getting a rough version live quickly, but it makes errors with idioms, product descriptions, and technical content.
 For any page that affects purchasing decisions or user trust, have a native speaker review the translation before publishing.

 Third: ignoring hreflang tags.
 These HTML attributes tell Google which version of a page is intended for which language and country, preventing duplicate content issues.
 Most multilingual plugins generate hreflang tags automatically when configured correctly.
-Check your site’s source code after setup to confirm the hreflang tags are present – they should appear in the head section of each page.
+Check your site’s source code after setup to confirm the hreflang tags are present.
+They should appear in the head section of each page.

-Finally, many site owners skip translating their SEO metadata.
+Fourth, many site owners skip translating their SEO metadata.
 The page title and meta description in your second language need to be written in that language for those pages to rank in foreign-language search results.
 Plugins like Polylang and WPML let you set separate Yoast SEO metadata for each language version of a post or page.

 Final Thoughts on Building a Multilingual WordPress Site